escalant3/ember-data-tastypie-adapter/README.md

     ```

 - Embedded Resources
-  - The related model's data is embedded in the response of the parent model, so there is no need to fetch the related model using its own resource uri
+  - The related model's data is embedded in the response of the parent model, so there is no need to fetch the related model using its own resource uri.
   - This adaptor expects tastypie to return full data of related model in the same response:
-    - Tastypie resources must use `full=True` in the relationship fields
+    1. Tastypie resources must use `full=True` in the relationship fields.
-    - Ember-data model should define the relationship without `async: true` option. async is false by default.
+    2. Ember-data model should define the relationship without `async: true` option. async is false by default.
-  - Example model definition
+  - Example model definition:

     ```javascript
     App.Comment = DS.Model.extend({